mercadopago/devsite-docs/guides/plugins/unofficial/vtex/gateway-affiliations.en.md

 A **gateway affiliation** is a set of settings that represent the processing of your payments with a gateway of your choice, in this case **Mercado Pago**.

-With this, you can choose which payments gateway will process the different types of transactions from your VTEX store, using the **MercadoPagoV2 gateway affiliation** to process payments with Credit Card, Debit Card, Mercado Pago Offline and Checkout Pro.
+With this, it is possible to choose which payments gateway will process the different types of transactions from your VTEX store, using the **MercadoPagoV2 gateway affiliation** to process payments with Credit Card, Debit Card, Mercado Pago Offline and Checkout Pro.

 ## Creating a MercadoPagoV2 gateway affiliation